 - Transportation Equipment

 Note: This page was updated in February 2014 with the most recent manufacturing energy and carbon footprints (using the most recent 2010 EIA MECS data and updated assumptions).
 Footprints that use 2006 EIA MECS data are still available here.
-Detailed analysis of the 2006 footprints is available in the U.S. Manufacturing Energy Use and Greenhouse Gas Emissions Analysis report.
 For more information, email the webmaster.

 Each footprint presents data at two levels of detail.
 The first page provides a high-level view of supply and end use, while the second page shows details of how energy is distributed to onsite end uses.
 The analyses are based on manufacturing energy consumption data from the Energy Information Administration’s 2010 Manufacturing Energy Consumption Survey (MECS), along with referenced energy loss and emission factors, and input from industry and subject matter experts.

 - Electricity and steam generated offsite and transferred to the facility, as well as electricity and steam generated onsite

 - Fuel, electricity, and steam consumed by major end uses in a manufacturing facility

 - Offsite and onsite energy losses due to the generation, transmission and distribution, and end use consumption of energy (some losses are unrecoverable)